eleda77/eleda77.github.io/docs/vocab_list.md

 **slatternly** - dirty and untidy (typically used of a woman or her appearance)

+**slough** - a swamp; a side channel or inlet, or a natural channel that is only sporadically filled with water

 **slurry** - a semiliquid mixture, typically of fine particles of manure, cement, or coal suspended in water

 **smutty** - soiled or tainted with smut (or obscene/indecent)